 At the heart of this work is a fundamental trust that each of us is born with innate capacities of wholeness that need reawakening and cultivation as we begin to see more clearly our shortcomings, survival strategies, and complexes.
 In short, we need help growing up.
 The second assumption is that each human being has a unique shape that longs to born anew in this world.
 This is the gift of soul.
 Helping to recover more of our wholeness and bringing forth the seeds of soul is part of life’s work bent toward meaning and purpose.
 Thankfully, I do not do this work alone.
 A growing tribe of teachers, spiritual directors, authors, wilderness guides, therapists, theologians, parents and wild misfits are contributing the awakening of soul.
 It is a great time to be alive and the future of a healthy planet and healthy human cultures depends upon this work.

 If you feel lost, if social roles have stopped making sense, if you’ve had numinous experiences and are not sure what to make of them, if you feel called but unsure by what or to what, if your notions of God have grown too small, if the unknown is alluring, if most of your life you’ve been told you’re broken, if your dreams won’t leave you alone, if modern life feels empty, then this work is meant to help.

 Currently I'm the primary teaching voice at C3 West Michigan's Inclusive Spiritual Community in Grand Haven, MI, a spiritual and secular community that meets each week for conversation, local music and teaching.
-I am also in the Soul Apprenticeship and Initiation Program at Animas Valley Institute in Colorado; MA Historical Geography, Jerusalem University College; Comparative Religion, Hebrew University
+I am also in the Soul Apprenticeship and Initiation Program at Animas Valley Institute in Colorado; MA Historical Geography, Jerusalem University College; Comparative Religion, Hebrew University; English, Liberty University